karttur/setup-ide/_posts/2019/2019-08-20-ubuntu-setup-spide.markdown

 #### Postgres GUI

 Handling the PostgreSQL database using the <span class='app'>Terminal</span> will become tedious when it grows.
 The alternative is to install and use a Graphical User Interface (GUI).
 My instructions on [Install postgreSQL for mac](https://karttur.github.io/setup-ide/setup-ide/install-postgres/) lists three different GUIs.
 When originally writing this post (August 2019) only [<span class='app'>pgAdmin</span>]() was available for Linux.
-But since then a beta version of [<span class='app'>TablePlus</span>]() has also become available.
+But since then an early version of [<span class='app'>TablePlus</span>](https://tableplus.com/blog/2019/10/tableplus-linux-installation.html) has also become available.
+TablePlus is much easier to install.

+##### TablePlus

+At time of writing this (March 2020) [<span class='app'>TablePlus</span>](https://tableplus.com/blog/2019/10/tableplus-linux-installation.html) is available in an alpha version for linux (ubuntu).
+The commands below are directly from the TablePlus instructions.

+Add TablePlus gpg key

+<span class='terminal'>$ wget \-O \- \-q http://deb.tableplus.com/apt.tableplus.com.gpg.key | sudo apt-key add \- </span>

+Add TablePlus repo

+<span class='terminal'>$ sudo add-apt-repository \"deb [arch=amd64] https://deb.tableplus.com/debian tableplus main\"</span>

+Install

+<span class='terminal'>$ sudo apt update
+sudo apt install tableplus</span>

+Then run a general update for your system, that will also affect the TablePlus installation:

+<span class='terminal'>$ sudo apt update && sudo apt upgrade</span>

 ##### pgAdmin